 Have you ever had a Creamsicle ice cream bar?
 Here it is in cake form!
 This Orange Cream Angel Food Cake was my dad’s favorite cake.
-Every year, mom would make it for his birthday, and after my parent’s got divorced, I’d make it for him.
-I hadn’t made it in years, but memories of how delicious it is, have been filling my head with orange flavored dreams!
+Every year, mom would make it for his birthday, and after my parents got divorced, I’d make it for him.
+I hadn’t made it in years, but memories of how delicious it is have been filling my head with orange flavored dreams!
 A cloud of angel food cake, with layers of orange whipped cream, topped with orange buttercream.

-These little cookbooks were given away by the Ford Motor Company, maybe as a promotion?
-It featured recipes from restaurants all over the country.
+The little cookbooks were given away by the Ford Motor Company, maybe as a promotion?
+It features recipes from restaurants all over the country.
 This Orange Cream Angel Food Cake was from Port’s Tea Room & Coffee Shop in St. Paul, Minnesota.
 While I’ll be giving you an Angel Food Cake recipe, you could cheat and purchase a pre-made cake, (I won’t tell!) since the filling and frosting are what really make this cake fantastic!

 - 1 cup cake flour